What is context switching?

 Teams should control the flow of information and communicate thoughtfully to avoid frequent disruptions and interruptions.

 For remote teams, asynchronous communication across an entire organization can be a boon for deep work and focus.
 Creating a culture of thoughtful collaboration provides workers with ample time to respond to messages and feel included in online discussions.
 By eliminating the fear of missing important conversations, teams can encourage their members to confidently protect their focus times.

-Still, notifications and messages from automated systems, like application performance monitoring, can interfere with valuable focus time.
+Even on teams with strong asynchronous communication, notifications and messages from automated systems, like application performance monitoring, can interfere with valuable focus time.
 Teams should deliberate in deciding who receives alerts at certain times and through what channels they will be notified.
 Teams should strive to avoid duplicate messages, false alarms, and notifying too many engineers.

 Emergencies and downtime pull developers away from their work and break flow.
 To reduce firefighting, teams need to provide guardrails to identify issues earlier in the value stream and provide tools to quickly find and fix issues that make their way into production environments.

 Automated testing reduces the number of catastrophic changes that get merged into production.
 Furthermore, testing in production-like environments avoids surprises when changes are finally pushed.

 If issues arise in production environments causing downtime or loss of service to customers, telemetry and version control provide fast ways to shorten time spent firefighting.
 Ample telemetry in production helps teams quickly identify and root cause issues, while version control enables fast rollbacks.
 Feature flag tools, like Optimizely, also make it easier for teams to turn off problematic features without needing to do complex rollbacks or hasty forward fixes.